12 Best Things To Do In Connemara, Ireland

 Where to Stay in Connemara

-Connemara isn’t the most popular place to visit in Ireland, however, there are still a number of quaint B&Bs and hotels to choose from located all around the region.
+There are several quaint B&Bs and hotels to choose from located all around the region of Connemara.
 Staying in the town of Clifden is most popular, however, there are some good options in other areas, as well.
-Here is where we recommend staying in Connemara:

-Sharamore House B&B — Located in Clifden, this bed and breakfast is a great option if you want to be situated in Connemara’s “capital.”
-They have a number of clean and comfortable rooms available, a hearty breakfast in the morning and are within walking distance of most things within Clifden.
-Click here to check their latest prices
+Sharamore House B&B – Located in Clifden, this bed and breakfast is a great option if you want to be situated in Connemara’s “capital.”
+They have clean and comfortable rooms available, a hearty breakfast in the morning and are within walking distance of most things within Clifden.

-Private Rental – There are a number of options in Connemara such as this lovely restored barn on the beach or this traditional cottage located in the beautiful Irish countryside.
-Click here to see the best private rentals in Connemara!
+Private Rental – There are several options in Connemara such as this lovely restored barn on the beach or this traditional cottage located in the beautiful Irish countryside.

 Not what you’re looking for?
 Click here to browse hotels in Connemara!

-There are a number of great things to do in Connemara and it is very much worth adding this naturally stunning region to your Ireland itinerary.
+There are several great Connemara attractions and it is very much worth adding this naturally stunning region to your Ireland itinerary.

 Are you planning a visit to Connemara?
-Have you been?
+Have any questions?
 Let us know in the comments!

 Like It?
 Pin It!